-.24 hr Summary… Solar activity remained very low.
-Region 2718 (S07E10, Hrx/alpha) was stable and quiet.
-No CMEs were observed in available coronagraph imagery.
+.24 hr Summary… Solar activity was very low.
+The visible disk was spotless and no Earth-directed CMEs were observed in available satellite imagery.

-.Forecast… Solar activity is expected to be very low on 18-20 Aug.
+.Forecast… Solar activity is expected to be at very low levels on 21-23 Sep.

-.24 hr Summary… The greater than 2 MeV electron flux was at normal to moderate levels and the greater than 10 MeV proton flux continued at background values.
+.24 hr Summary… The greater than 2 MeV electron flux reached high levels this period with a peak flux of 8,310 pfu at 20/1930 UTC.
+The greater than 10 MeV proton flux was steady at background levels throughout the period.

-.Forecast… The greater than 2 MeV electron flux is expected to at normal to moderate levels over the next three days (18-20 Aug).
-The greater than 10 MeV proton flux is expected to remain at background levels throughout the forecast period.
+.Forecast… The greater than 2 MeV electron flux is expected to reach high levels on 21-23 Sep and the greater than 10 MeV proton flux is expected to persist at background levels throughout the period.

 Thank you for using the Product Subscription Service.
 If you would like to remove a product subscription or update the personal information in your account, go to: pss.swpc.noaa.gov.
 Please do not use the from address for correspondence, as it is not monitored.
 For comments or help, please contact us: firstname.lastname@example.org.